Ranked! The 20 worst World Cup kits EVER

 Resembling the sort of risible little Englanders that go to Centre Court in T-shirts that carefully spell “GO ANDY!” in a bid to get a chortling comment from John Inverdale, Bolivia decided to pay tribute to the hosts of the first ever World Cup by pulling on shirts that read “VIVA URUGUAY”.

-How this worked on the pitch, we’re not sure.
-Why is the goalkeeper wearing the R, for starters?
-Anyway, alas, one of the team photos saw a letter U go missing, meaning the side spelt ‘URUGAY’, so the tribute came off as a vague insinuation.
-All in all, poorly thought through – and a clear winner.
+Alas, one of the team photos saw a letter U go missing, meaning the side spelt ‘URUGAY’, so the tribute came off as a vague insinuation.
+Overall, a deserving winner.

 Get the best features, fun and footballing frolics straight to your inbox every week.